-- MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers documented by the CA in its Certificate Policy and/or Certification Practice Statement) and MUST NOT a state of the CA in the CA - 2.
+- MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers documented by the CA in its Certificate Policy and/or Certification Practice Statement) and - 2.
 MUST NOT contain the "anyPolicy" identifier (2.5.29.32.0).